ChronicChannel-test/CIC-test-naei-multigroup-viewer/linechart/ANALYTICS_SETUP.md

 - How often data is exported (CSV/Excel/PNG)
 - User engagement patterns

+> **Heads up:** the repository now ships a much lighter site-wide tracker (`SharedResources/analytics.js`) that writes to the `site_events` table created by `scripts/site_analytics_setup.sql`.
+Use that setup when you only need page views + high-value interactions across the entire Explorer.
+Keep the instructions below if you still want the detailed, linechart-specific dashboard.

 ## Privacy-First Approach
 - **No personal data collected** - only usage patterns
 - **Fingerprinting is minimal** - basic browser info for unique user counting